 Albazino is mined by conventional open-pit truck-shovel and drill-and-blast methods.
-The current life-of-mine plan provides for open-pit mining until 2031, with further extensions anticipated as a result of pit enlargement and additional exploration activities, particularly exploration at the Ekaterina and Farida ore zones.
+The current life-of-mine plan provides for open-pit mining until 2034, with further extensions anticipated as a result of pit enlargement and additional exploration activities.

 |Location||Khabarovsk Region, Russia|

 |Processing||1.6 Mtpa flotation followed by POX and CIL processing at Amursk|

 |Reserves (JORC)||1.5 Moz GE, 3.8 g/t average grade|